Guide to Buying a Digital Camera

 Michael's Recommendations for Specific Cameras

-Please note that the author prefers larger sensors and shoots RAW all the time.
-All cameras listed below can, as a standard option, shoot RAW.
-For those not interested in the RAW format there may less expensive options than those listed below.
+Please note that the author prefers larger image sensors and shoots RAW all the time and his preference for shooting RAW influences what is listed below.
 Please note that virtually all DSLR's and mirrorless cameras shoot RAW as an standard option.
 Please note that some of the specific recommendations may not be current.

 |Camera Category||Specific Camera Model Recommendations|